GoodMorningA1i/hackingwithswift_project2/README.md

 ## About the Project

 An flag guessing iOS game!
 You have 3 random flags, the name of the country on the top, and you have to guess the correct flag for the named country.
-Your score is
+Your score is also calculated and displayed at the top of the screen for convenience.
+User-friendly features have also been implemented like being indicated the correct country if the user selects the wrong country.

-This project covers topics like ...
+This project revisits topics like the Interface Builder, Auto Layout, and Outlets.
+Some new topics that are covered are @2 and @3 images, asset catalogs, UIButton, CALayer, UIColor, random numbers, actions, and UIAlertController.

 ### Built With